Spectra of magnetic turbulence in a relativistic plasma: Discussion

 \section{Discussion}

-We have presented numerical and phenomenological study of relativistic turbulence in a collisionless magnetically dominated plasma.
-We proposed that the dynamic equations (\ref{low_beta}, \ref{reduced}) considered in the limit of broken quasineutrality, provide a useful phenomenological model for magnetically dominated relativistic plasma turbulence.
+We have presented a numerical and phenomenological study of relativistic turbulence in a collisionless magnetically dominated plasma.
+We proposed that dynamic equations (\ref{low_beta}, \ref{reduced}) provide a useful phenomenological model for magnetically dominated relativistic plasma turbulence.
 Using the 2D particle-in-cell simulations, we demonstrated that in such turbulence, the energy is contained mostly in collective magnetic and electric fluctuations.
 In the magnehydrodynamic range of scales, $k_\perp^2 d_e^2\ll 1$, the total energy (magnetic plus electric) exhibits the spectrum close to that of Alfv\'enic turbulence, $W_{k_\perp}2\pi k_\perp\propto k_\perp^{-3/2}$.
-In the kinetic range, $1\ll k_\perp^2d_e^2\ll k_\perp^2\rho_e^2$, the turbulence is governed by relativistic inertial Alfv\'en modes, and the spectrum steepens to approximately $k_\perp^{-3.5}$.
+In the kinetic range, $1/d_e^2\ll k_\perp^2\ll 1/\rho_e^2$, the turbulence is governed by relativistic inertial Alfv\'en modes, and the spectrum steepens to approximately $k_\perp^{-3.5}$.

 We further established that in relativistic magnetically dominated turbulence, there is excess of magnetic energy over electric one, which becomes progressively smaller at smaller scales.
 We propose that this phenomenon is analogous to the generation of the so-called residual energy, that is, the excess of magnetic over kinetic energy known in the non-relativistic quasineutral case.
 The measured spectrum of the residual energy is close to $R_{k_\perp}2\pi k_\perp \propto k_\perp^{-2.4}$, which is slightly steeper than its non-relativistic counterpart, indicating an interesting difference with the non-relativistic case.